klarkent/ha-bp-auto-lights/README.md

 automation flow in HA.
 I wanted something that can be configured and that then "just works".
 Here's what I implemented:

-- 🔆 **Illuminance condition**: turn on/off the lights according to the configured values.
+- 🔆 **Illuminance Control**: Automatically turns lights on or off based on configured brightness thresholds.
-- 🧑‍🤝‍🧑**Presence detection**: turn on/off the lights when the room becomes occupied or unoccupied.
+- 🧑‍🤝‍🧑 **Presence Detection**: Activates or deactivates lights when the room becomes occupied or vacant.
-- ⌛ **Delay on/off**: turn on/off lights only when the presence/absence lasts for
+- ⌛ **Adjustable Delay**: Ensures lights change state only after presence or absence has been detected for a set duration.
-    a configurable amount of time.
-- **Scene selection**: Rather than configuring lights through the Blueprint directly, uses **HA Scenes**.
-Using scripts is therefore not supported.
-- **Prevent streaming mode interruptions**: Are you a fan of games with synced lights?
-I've got you covered.
-The automation won't trigger when any of the lights are in streaming mode.
-- **FUTURE** *Manual mode*: allow setting a manual mode, so that lights still go on/off but instead of resetting them, the previous values are kept.
-Example: you set bright lights in a room because you are studying.
-Once you go out of the room and come back, the lights go on at the same color and brightness as before, instead of the "default" scene.
-- **FUTURE** *Multiple-area support*: Supports commanding sub-areas inside the same room (mostly for Aqara FP2) so that you can add additional behaviour to lights.
-Example: set the brightness of a wardrobe light to 100% when someone is there for X seconds.
+- 🎭 **Scene-Based Control**: Uses **Home Assistant Scenes** instead of direct light configuration.
+Script-based control is not supported.
+- 🎮 **Streaming Mode Protection**: Prevents automation from interrupting lights when they are in streaming mode—perfect for synced gaming or ambient lighting setups.
+- ✋ **Manual Mode**: Retains previous brightness and color settings instead of resetting to a default scene.
+Example: If you set bright lights for studying, they’ll stay that way when you leave and return.
+- 🔜 **Future: Multi-Area Support**: Enables finer control within a single room (e.g., with Aqara FP2), allowing custom behaviors like increasing wardrobe light brightness when someone is nearby for a set time.
-- **FUTURE** *Energy saver*: dims the lights to a certain percentace immediately after the last person leaves the room.
+- 🔜 **Future: Energy Saver**: Automatically dims lights when the last person leaves the room.
-- **FUTURE** *Auto-manual-mode*: This depends on whether it will be possible to detect a light change *not* triggered by the user in any way.
-If this is possible, I would make it so that any adjustment to the lights is kept until the room is left for a prolonged (configurable) amount of time.
-May conflict with the streaming-mode.
+- 🔜 **Future: Auto-Manual Mode**: If detecting *non-user-triggered* light changes becomes possible, adjustments will persist until the room is vacant for a configurable duration.
+This may conflict with streaming mode.

 ## Use-cases